Blocking Pull Requests on Critical Accessibility Violations

 Translating scanner output into enforceable merge gates requires explicit CI configuration and repository policy alignment.

-• Step-Level Enforcement: Set continue-on-error: false on validation steps.
+• Step-Level Enforcement: Set continue-on-error: false on the severity gate step (not the scan step).
 This halts pipeline execution immediately upon a non-zero exit code.

-• Branch Protection Rules: Require the exact status check name (e.g., a11y-check / Run Critical a11y Scan) before allowing merges to main or release branches.
+• Branch Protection Rules: Navigate to Settings → Branches → Branch protection rules.
+Require the exact status check name (e.g., a11y-check / Enforce critical-only gate) before allowing merges to main or release branches.

-• Flaky DOM Handling: Implement explicit wait-for logic using Cypress or Playwright.
-Ensure the target URL is fully rendered before invoking the CLI scanner.
+• Flaky DOM Handling: Implement explicit waitForLoadState('networkidle') in Playwright-based scan runners.
 Add retry mechanisms for transient hydration delays.

-• Baseline Management: For legacy branches, establish a violation count baseline.
-Configure the pipeline to fail only on new critical violations exceeding the stored threshold.
+• Baseline Management: For legacy branches, generate a baseline of existing violations.
+Configure the gate script to fail only on violations not present in the baseline, isolating regressions from pre-existing debt.

 Validation & False-Positive Resolution